Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 When the climate control is in automatic mode and direct sunlight is warming one side of the cabin, the system will automatically adjust to compensate for the heat gain.
 The system will track the sun's position to continually maintain the set zone temperatures, as needed.

 - The automatic climate control system uses the Acura Navigation System's10 GPS receiver to continually track the vehicle's position relative to the sun.

 - A solar sensor measures the sun's intensity to determine its impact on interior temperature.

 - The GPS-link is completely automatic.

 The MDX instrument panel is an experience in itself.
 Beginning at the front door panels, then sweeping across the curves of the signature Acura dual-cove instrument panel, the dashboard surrounds the driver and front passenger in luxury.
 Metallic accents provide just the right level of contrast.

 - The On Demand Multi-Use Display™ (ODMD™) touch screen contains primary controls for audio and climate controls, allowing the main display screen to remain high for at-a-glance viewing and to display information relating to or independent from the touch screen.

 - Physical analog gauges display road and engine speeds, temperature and fuel level.

 - The Multi-Information Display (MID) between the speedometer and tachometer can be controlled from the steering wheel to provide a wealth of information from tire pressure to average mpg.
-On navigation-equipped models, the MID is in full color and can show turn-by-turn navigation directions.
+On models with Acura Watch, the MID is in full color and on navigation equipped models, can show turn-by-turn navigation directions.